 Roses are a classic choice for wedding bouquets because they are incredibly beautiful and romantic.
 They are also available in a wide range of colors, which makes them easy to incorporate into any wedding color scheme.
 Red roses symbolize passion and desire, while pink roses symbolize grace, comfort, and admiration.
 White roses symbolize youthfulness, purity, and innocence, making them a popular choice for bridal bouquets.

 Roses have a sweet fragrance that can add a lovely ambiance to the wedding ceremony and reception.
-Overall, roses are a popular choice for wedding bouquets because they are timeless, versatile, and lovely.
+Overall, you can read more about roses and how to get them fresh for your wedding, as they are a popular choice for wedding bouquets because of their timeless, versatile, and lovely texture.

 Peonies are often used in wedding bouquets and are associated with happiness, good fortune, and prosperity.
 There’s a belief that these full and lush flowers bring good luck to the couple; that brides who use them look forward to a happy and prosperous marriage.